bt3gl/building_blog/content/golang.md

 For years, I have been advocating [Python as the most useful language we have](https://github.com/bt3gl/Python-and-Algorithms-and-Data-Structures).
 Only recently, I have been shifting my mind a little to another awesome language: [Golang, also know as Go](https://golang.org/)!

 Go is a programming language developed by Google, introduced to the public in 2009.
-Go's developers had the goal of creating a language based on the syntax of the C programming language, elimination some "garbage" of older languages (such as C++), while containing many features of modern languages.
+Go's developers had the goal of creating a language based on the syntax of the C programming language, elimination some "garbage" of older languages (such as C++) while containing many features of modern languages.

 ###1 It Compiles Into a Single Binary